cherylf/aws-iam-role-trust-policy-check/cloudformation-example/README.md

 Create a S3 bucket in the **us-east-1** region and upload all files in this folder to your S3 bucket

 To upload files to S3 using AWS CLI, run the following command.
-The dot after <code>cp</code> refers to the current directory and so, you must run this command in the directory where the files are stored.
+The dot after `cp` refers to the current directory and so, you must run this command in the directory where the files are stored.
 Otherwise, you must provide the full path to your files.
 Also, this command uploads the file to the root of the bucket.
-To upload the files to a folder in the bucket, use <code>s3://mybucketname/foldername</code>
+To upload the files to a folder in the bucket, use `s3://mybucketname/foldername`

 ```bash
 aws s3 cp . s3://mybucketname --recursive